TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-03-custom-phpstan-rules-to-improve-every-symfony-project.md

 ## Improve Codebase, one Rule at a Time

 Symfony framework offers 50+ packages we can use.
 It's challenging to understand them all and use them correctly without many years of experience.
-I've seen very poorly written codebases in Symfony 7 and on the other hand, very well written Symfony 3 codebases.
+I've seen very poorly written codebases in Symfony 7 and on the other hand, very well-written Symfony 3 codebases.

 <br>